-Our procedures in assessing exploration and evaluation expenditure included but were not limited to the following:
+Our procedures in assessing capitalised deferred exploration, evaluation and development costs included but were not limited to the following:

 - We assessed the reasonableness of capitalising exploration and evaluation expenditure in accordance with AASB 6 Exploration for and Evaluation of Mineral Resources. - We tested a sample of exploration and evaluation expenditure to supporting documentation to ensure they were bona fide payments; and - We documented and assessed the processes and controls in place to record exploration and evaluation transactions.